Cantera/cantera/doc/sphinx/cython/constants.rst

 These values are the same as those in the Cantera C++ header file ct_defs.h.

-.. data:: Avogadro
+.. data:: avogadro

    Avogadro's Number, /kmol

-.. data:: GasConstant
+.. data:: gas_constant

    The ideal gas constant in J/kmol-K

-.. data:: OneAtm
+.. data:: one_atm

    One atmosphere in Pascals

-.. data:: Boltzmann
+.. data:: boltzmann

    Boltzmann constant

-.. data:: Planck
+.. data:: planck

    Planck constant (J/s)

-.. data:: StefanBoltz
+.. data:: stefan_boltzmann

    The Stefan-Boltzmann constant, W/m^2K^4

-.. data:: ElectronCharge
+.. data:: electron_charge

    The charge on an electron (C)

-.. data:: ElectronMass
+.. data:: electron_mass

    The mass of an electron (kg)

-.. data:: Faraday
+.. data:: faraday

    Faraday constant, C/kmol

-.. data:: lightSpeed
+.. data:: light_speed

    Speed of Light (m/s).